 Our train left for Kazan from Yekaterinburg early in the morning.
-The 13-hour journey was our first non-overnight train.
-I relished in this time to do some good old-fashioned reading without the distraction of Internet.
+The 13-hour journey was our first non-overnight train; the perfect time to do some good old-fashioned reading without the distraction of Internet.
 I read Sapiens: A Brief History of Humankind and completed Hillbilly Elegy in one sitting.
 I cannot remember the last time I read a book cover-to-cover in one sitting!

 We shared our second-class cabin with a mom and her toddler.
 The kid was surprisingly well-behaved for the entire journey, and we witnessed first-hand what traveling with kids could be like – it’s not that bad!

 We arrived in Kazan late in the night, and checked into our Hostel at Geography Hostel Kazan.
-The dates that we were in Kazan was right before the Brazil-Belgium quarter-final for the World Cup, and hotels were all sold out.
+Our dates in Kazan were right before the Brazil-Belgium quarter-final for the World Cup, and hotels were all sold out.
 The only thing we could afford were classic bunk beds in hostels!
 Every now and again, it’s good to be reminded how we used to travel in our 20s.